 Amy is keenly interested in social justice and has volunteered for womens' legal services.
 Amy and her husband have two children and Amy has been a member of their childrens' primary school council since 2018.
 Amy joined the Board at Bubup Womindjeka Family Childcare Centre in June 2020.

-Amy will shortly be convening BWFCC's People and Culture Committee, working closely with Glenn Staunton, (BWFCC's current People and Culture Committee Convenor), and the leadership and administration team at the Centre, to achieve BWFCC's strategic goals and positive and responsible outcomes for staff, parents and children at the centre.
+Amy convenes BWFCC's People and Culture Committee, working closely with Glenn Staunton, (BWFCC's previous People and Culture Committee Convenor), and the leadership and administration team at the Centre, to achieve BWFCC's strategic goals and positive and responsible outcomes for staff, parents and children at the centre.